 He said: "This was pointed out to Kiaran Stapleton, in an effort to ensure that this was really what he wanted, and he said words to the effect that he had killed his goldfish, did that count?"

 The next day the defendant was arrested and initially denied being the killer before he was charged with Mr Bidve's murder.

 When he made his first appearance at Manchester Magistrates' Court he was asked if his name was Kiaran Stapleton and replied: "No, Psycho.
 Psycho Stapleton."

 Stapleton later admitted he was the person who pulled the trigger and three weeks ago pleaded guilty to manslaughter, but denies murder.

-Mr Bidve was studying for a micro-electronics postgraduate qualification at Lancaster University after arriving in the UK last September and had travelled over with eight fellow students to spend Christmas in Manchester.
+Mr Bidve was studying for a micro-electronics postgraduate qualification at Lancaster University after arriving in the UK last September and had travelled over with eight fellow students to spend

 They arrived at their hotel in Salford on Christmas Eve and at about 11.30pm the next day the girls in the group decided they wanted to go shopping in the Boxing Day sales, Mr Cummings said.

 They set off some time after midnight to get a place in the queues but did not know the area and used a GPS phone to guide them.

 Their route took them along Ordsall Lane in the direction of Regent Road.